-Were you hurt in a car accident involving an uninsured motorist in Miami, FL?
+Were you hurt in a car accident involving an uninsured motorist in Miami, Florida?
 Handling any insurance claim can be overwhelming.
 Uninsured motorist claims tend to be even more stressful–and the insurance company doesn’t always have your best interests in mind.

 Our Miami car accident lawyers at Shaked Law Personal Injury Lawyers have over 100 years of combined experience.
 Since we opened our doors, we’ve recovered hundreds of millions of dollars on behalf of accident victims across South Florida.